mnismayilli/mnismayilli/README.md

 - 👀 I’m interested in data analysis, experimental economics & machine learning
 - 🌱 I’m developing my #Python and #R skills.
 - 💞️ I’m looking to collaborate on economics projects in IO and experimental economics.
-- 📫 You can contact me via email mnismayilli@outlook.com.
+- 📫 You can contact me via email mnismayilli@outlook.com or mi156@le.ac.uk.